-- Google knows all the places you’ve travelled to, if you use an Android phone.
+2. Google knows all the places you’ve traveled to if you use an Android phone.

-- Your favourite Ecommerce portal knows what brands you prefer
+4. Your favorite Ecommerce portal knows what brands you prefer

-- Google, Apple and Windows know what you ask their virtual assistant apps
+8. Google, Apple, and Windows know what you ask their virtual assistant apps

 Despite the scary fact that the technology we use knows us so much more than we expected, it has its benefits.
 Data being collected by your smartphone, computer or even the social network is primarily being used for improving your own experience with the services.
-This is beneficial to the end users in many different ways.
-For example, every time you do a search on google while you are logged in to your account, google is tagging that particular search term with your account.
-It knows everything you’ve searched for in the past and is using it to make your search results more personalised.
+This is beneficial to end-users in many different ways.
+For example, every time you search on google while you are logged in to your account, google is tagging that particular search term with your account.
+It knows everything you’ve searched for in the past and is using it to make your search results more personalized.
 The good side of this is that you are more likely to find exactly what you are looking for every time you search on google.

 Data for business

-Companies are monitoring Twitter, public forums and other similar social sites to find out what people are talking about their brand, product or the latest change in their service.
+Companies are monitoring Twitter, public forums, and other similar social sites to find out what people are talking about their brand, product, or the latest change in their service.
 Every tweet you send out is impacting the mass opinion on a new trending topic.
-Businesses use web scraping technologies to collect the tweets about them in order to get deep insights about users’ opinion on their products or services.
+Businesses use web scraping technologies to collect tweets about them to get deep insights into users’ opinions on their products or services.
 Data collected for brand monitoring helps them understand what and where they lack.
-This again is beneficial to the end users as companies use this data to improve their own services.
+This again is beneficial to the end-users as companies use this data to improve their services.

 Why it’s okay that the web knows so much about you

 Almost all of your smart devices are collecting data about you, with or without you being aware of it.
-From what we’ve seen and experienced, big data is making everything better for end users as well as the businesses.
+From what we’ve seen and experienced, big data is making everything better for end-users as well as businesses.
 A scenario where everyone benefits can’t be bad.
-Especially when life without technology is not imaginable anymore, there is little point in trying to hold back the technology’s urge to become smarter and serve us better.
+Especially when life without technology is not imaginable anymore, there is little point in trying to hold back technology’s urge to become smarter and serve us better.